Vikander, Fassbender's love story powers 'Light Between Oceans'

-NEW YORK, What's a better bet than a Hollywood weepie based on a best-selling book?
+NEW YORK, (Reuters) - What's a better bet than a Hollywood weepie based on a best-selling book?
 When the stars fall in love in real life while filming it.

 That's the draw of "The Light Between Oceans," a heart-wrenching tale based on M. L. Stedman's 2013 novel of the same name that stars Oscar-winner Alicia Vikander and Michael Fassbender.
 It opens in U.S. theaters on Friday.